foxmask/yeoboseyo/README.md

 on https://yourmasto instance/settings/applications/new

-Application name : Yeoboseyo
+* Application name : `Yeoboseyo`
-Scopes : check : read / write / push / follow
+* Scopes : check : `read` / `write` / `push` / `follow`
-then submit
+* then `submit`

-then select Yeoboseyo again to retreive the access token, in a file name `yeoboseyo_clientcred.secret` put on the first line the value of "Your access token" and on the second line the https url of your masto instance eg
+then select Yeoboseyo again to retreive the access token, and fill the file `yeoboseyo_clientcred.secret` put on the first line the value of "Your access token" and on the second line the https url of your masto instance eg
 ```
 Azdfghy5678hefdsgghjuju09knb
 https://framapiaf.org
 ```
 this file will be read each time something will be posted on masto

-### Slack/Mattermost/Discord Webhook
+### Slack/Mattermost/Discord: Webhook

 in the 'integrations' page set an "incoming webhooks" (eg from https://mattermost/teamname/integrations) and copy the URL into the field 'webhook' of the Yeoboseyo form